Cisco ACI

 Before we delve into the Cisco ACI overview, let us first address some basics around STP design.
 The traditional Cisco data center design often leads to poor network design and human error.
 You don’t want a layer 2 segment between the data center unless you have the proper controls.

-Although modularization is still desired in networks today, the general trend has been to move away from this design type that evolves around spanning tree to a more flexible and scalable solution with VXLAN and other similar Layer 3 overlay technologies.
+Although modularization is still desired in networks today, the general trend has been to move away from this design type, which evolves around a spanning tree, to a more flexible and scalable solution with VXLAN and other similar Layer 3 overlay technologies.
 In addition, the Layer 3 overlay technologies bring a lot of network agility, which is vital to business success.

 Agility refers to making changes, deploying services, and supporting the business at its desired speed.
 This means different things to different organizations.
 For example, a network team can be considered agile if it can deploy network services in a matter of weeks.